johaned/jquery-fileupload-rails/README.md

           progress = parseInt(data.loaded / data.total * 100, 10)
           $("#progress .bar").css "width", progress + "%"
       return

+## Using the middleware

+The `jquery.iframe-transport` fallback transport has some special caveats regarding the response data type, http status, and character encodings. `jquery-fileupload-rails` includes a middleware that handles these inconsistencies seamlessly.
+If you decide to use it, create an initializer that adds the middleware to your application's middleware stack.

+    Rails.application.config.middleware.use JQuery::FileUpload::Rails::Middleware

 ## Thanks
 Thanks to [Sebastian Tschan](https://github.com/blueimp) for writing an awesome file upload plugin.